Please find below some of the common queries from applicants when applying for funding from one of our grant programmes.

 Grant award payments are paid directly into your organisation’s bank account shortly after you receive your award letter.

-Please contact email@example.com for enquiries about your grant monitoring.
+Please contact firstname.lastname@example.org with full details about your situation and enquiries about your grant monitoring.

 We require a short statement describing the overall aims and objectives of your organisation, activities or services your organisation provides and any other organisations you work with.